Particular/docs.particular.net/servicecontrol/capacity-and-planning.md

 From a performance perspective, ServiceControl is similar to a database installation.
 It requires a significant amount of disk and network I/O due to process audit, error and monitoring messages.
 Each of these message-processing operations requires disk I/O. The higher the message throughput of an environment, the higher the required disk I/O.

 For this reason, it is best to store ServiceControl data on a disk with low latency for I/O operations.
 Indexes are continuously updated and keeping them in memory requires significant RAM.
 Indexes that cannot be stored fully in RAM are more likely to be stale.
-If enabled, messages are added to full-text search, which requires a CPU to have sufficient capacity for updating indexes.
+If full-text indexing is enabled, messages are added to full-text search, which requires the CPU to have sufficient capacity for updating indexes.
 Full-text search for ServiceControl error or audit instances can be configured in the ServiceControl Management Utility.

 For more details, see [Hardware Considerations](servicecontrol-instances/hardware.md).